We are here to help!

 Gloria manages PSC budgeting and finance.
 She has a MBA in Finance from Golden Gate University and, prior to joining the PSC, worked in accounting.
 Before that, she worked at a Opportunity Junction, a nonprofit job training/career prep organization, where she managed bookkeeping and operations.
 Public service is a big part of her life.
 She volunteers with the American Cancer Society, Meals On Wheels, a teacher at Contra Costa Chinese School, and has also served as a financial literacy trainer for middle & high school students.

-Rosa Enriquez, Interim Program Manager
+Rosa Enriquez, Program Manager for Immersive Service

 The Public Service Center’s Student Advisory Committee provides formal student input on the Center’s vision, programs, and goals.
 Student Advisory Committee members work with professional staff to design key aspects of the Center’s programming, such as our fall orientations, trainings, community-building events, and to represent the Center throughout campus.